The Practical Nursing program will have the next in-take on February 25, 2019.

 - Apply for the Entry to Practice Competencies for Licensed Practical Nurses (2013) to provide safe, competent and ethical nursing care to clients across the lifespan.

-- Practice within current legislation, Scope of Practice Standards (2014), Practice Standards, and Professional Standards for Licensed Practical Nurses (May 2014)
+- Practice within current legislation as well as BCCNP Scope of Practice Standards Practice Standards, and Professional Standards for Licensed Practical Nurses.

 Individuals who decide to pursue a career as a licensed practical nurse must meet certain formal requirements for registration with the professional regulatory authority, including:

 - Successfully meeting the regulatory authority’s education and language requirements.

 - Demonstrating that they meet the entry-to-practice competencies.

 - Passing the Canadian Practical Nurse Registration Examination (CPNRE).

 - Demonstrating evidence of good character, including demonstrating that they possess the moral and ethical judgment expected of a licensed practical nurse.